officiallysingh/spring-boot-problem-handler/README.md

 ## Usage

 ### Error Key
-For each exception an **Error Key** is either derived or specified by application while throwing exception.
+The main concept behind specifying the error attributes in `properties` file is **Error key**, which is mandatory to be unique for each error scenario.
-It is used to externalize the error attributes in `properties` file.
+It is either derived or specified by application while throwing exception and used to externalize the error attributes in `properties` file.

 For example if error key for some exception is `some.error.key`, then error response attributes can be specified in `properties` file as follows.
 ```properties